5D Smiles Dental Implant Center

 What Are Dental Implants?

-A titanium root, an abutment, and a crown — and 50 years of evidence behind them.
-Here's what they actually are.
+A titanium root, an abutment, and a crown: 50 years of evidence behind them.
+Here is what they actually are.

 Dr. Henry Qiu, DDS